MythicAgents/poseidon/documentation-payload/poseidon/commands/libinject.md

 +++

 ## Summary
-Inject a library from on-host into a process on macOS.
+Inject a library from on-host into a process on macOS for AMD64 (no arm support yet).

 - Needs Admin: False
 - Version: 1